Ompio/Might-and-Magic-Heroes-like-Unreal-Engine-Learning-project/README.md

 These are things that would be awesome to implement one day, but realistically… probably not anytime soon.

 - [ ] **More Advanced Camera Sticking**
-  Runtime Virtual Texturing (RVT)/Height map sampling
+  Runtime Virtual Texturing (RVT)/Height map sampling/or multipoint line trace
+(but for now i think most of them are overkill and mutlipoint isn't crucial)
 ---

 > It ain't much, but it's honest work.